nngabe/qlora_graphrag/README.md

 ## Architecture Overview

 The G-Retriever architecture has four main parts:
 1. GraphRAG retrieval for selecting the most relevant subgraph $`S^* = (V^*, E^*)`$ for a query.
 The retrieval uses a modified Prize Collecting Steiner Tree (PCST) algorithm with prizes determined by semantic similarity of nodes and edge text to the initial query.
-Subgraphs for this repo have been precomputed using Neo4j and can be downloaded with `get_precomputed_kg.py`
+Subgraphs for this repo have been precomputed using Neo4j and can be downloaded with `get_precomputed_kg.py`, which saves ~2 hours of time to collect the subgraphs for each query.
 2. GNN/MPNN for aggregating and encoding text embeddings associated with nodes $`V^*`$ and edges $`E^*`$ of the knowledge subgraph.
 3. A projection module to map the GNN/MPNN output into a set of tokens.
 4. An LLM that takes the original query, context from all text in the subgraph, and graph tokens computed by the GNN/projection.